Mount Point, Identify Your SSD’s UUID, udev Rules.

 - Before rebooting, you can test if the SSD mounts correctly:

-- If there are no errors, your SSD should be mounted to the specified mount point.
+sudo mount -a - If there are no errors, your SSD should be mounted to the specified mount point.

 5. Reboot and Verify